As we have seen, pairs provide a primitive “glue” that we can use to

 frames are represented, other than to say that there is a constructor

-, which takes three vectors and produces a frame, and three
+make-frame, which takes three vectors and produces a frame, and three

-corresponding selectors origin-frame
+corresponding selectors origin-frame, edge1-frame, and

-(see Exercise 2.47).
+edge2-frame (see Exercise 2.47).

-to a frame returns a procedure
+Observe that applying frame-coord-map to a frame returns a procedure

 that, given a vector, returns a vector.
 If the argument vector is in the unit